jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Citations and ways to feed and sync those with the documents you write.md

 # General idea about workflow

-I considered coming up with a 'Project' type where you gather all your citations so we can generate and then *re*-generate them whenever you want, but then I decided a 'Project' like that is just another library: what I want to have anyway is a 'sharing among libraries' where metadata done in onee is 'synced/shared' with all your libraries which carry the same document, i.e. "edit in one; see everywhere".
+I considered coming up with a 'Project' type where you gather all your citations so we can generate and then *re*-generate them whenever you want, but then I decided a 'Project' like that is just another library: what I want to have anyway is a 'sharing among libraries' where metadata done in one is 'synced/shared' with all your libraries which carry the same document, i.e. "edit in one; see everywhere".
 (Hm, maybe not for annotations, but definitely for the BibTeX, and *that* is what goes into the citations anyhow.